Domaine du Bagnol

 Domaine du Bagnol was previously owned and run by Madame Lefevre.
 She passed away in the early 1990s, having reached her mid '80s.
 Many were despondent for losing such an amazing woman, and equally saddened because none of her immediate family had the time or the energy to follow in her winemaking footsteps.
 So, the Domaine du Bagnol staggered through a few vintages and was eventually sold.

 That, in fact, was a stroke of good fortune.
 The new owner, Jean-Louis Genovesi, a native of Cassis who had departed for Paris and made his fame (and a few centimes as well) in the capital.
-Jean-Louis and his son, Sébastien, have revived the domaine and the wines, both blanc and rosé, are more compelling than ever.
+Jean-Louis and his son, Sébastien, have revived the domaine, and the wines, both blanc and rosé, are more compelling than ever.
 The domaine sits just beneath the imposing limestone outcropping of Cap Canaille and is a mere 200 meters distance from the shores of the Mediterranean.
-Thus situated, the Domaine du Bagnol is the beneficiary of the cooling winds from the north, northwest and northeast (Tramontane, Mistral and grégal) as well as the gentle sea breezes that come ashore.
+The Domaine du Bagnol is the beneficiary of the cooling winds from the north, northwest and northeast (Tramontane, Mistral and Grégal) as well as the gentle sea breezes that come ashore.